-This update to the congestion management process has three goals for the region, with related objectives.
-Both align with the 2045 Regional Transportation Plan.
+This update to the CMP has three goals for the region.
+These relate to objectives from the 2045 Regional Transportation Plan.
 They are to:

 - Move people and goods efficiently - Strengthen regional economic competitiveness - Preserve and protect natural and cultural resources